Set Up Webhooks

 execution.failed | An execution failed |

-dispute.filed | Someone filed a dispute against you |
+dispute.opened | Someone opened a dispute against you |

 dispute.resolved | A dispute was resolved |